TripElephant/redpush/README.md

 ## TODOs

+- Error handling.
+Currently it doesn't handle the errors and expects everything to go smooth. _Wishful thinking_
 - Creating new widgets doesn't mean that they will work, they need to be executed at least once.
 So far it needs to be done in the UI
 - More documentation and examples
 - Layouting tool isn't very flexible, and has some bugs